InformaticsMatters/squonk/openshift/templates/README.md

     --mount-path /opt/eap/standalone/configuration/standalone_xml_history \
     --name standalone-xml-history
 ```

+>   Addendum (12/Feb/2018).
+If this creates a PVC (we discovered it did in
+    February 2018 on the OpenRiskNet cluster) you will need to
+    remove the `--claim-size` declaration:

+    oc volume dc/sso --add \
+        --mount-path /opt/eap/standalone/configuration/standalone_xml_history \
+        --name standalone-xml-history

 Once running you will need to add roles and user to the Keycloak realm.
 For instance: